sderosiaux/every-single-day-i-tldr/README.md

 # 15-06-2019

+- http://www.lihaoyi.com/post/HowtoworkwithHTTPJSONAPIsinScala.html How to work with HTTP JSON APIs in Scala
 - https://www.teamten.com/lawrence/writings/why-i-dont-like-go.html Ten Reasons Why I Don't Like Golang | I wasn't aware of all the implicit conventions.
 I wonder if this has changed since 2016!

 # 14-06-2019